-5 Modern WordPress Alternatives to Keep an Eye On
+WordPress Alternatives: 5 Platforms to Keep an Eye On

-There’s been a lot of buzz in the web design community lately about other options besides WordPress.
+There’s a lot of buzz in the web design community about other CMS options besides WordPress.

 There is a lot of talk about flat-file CMSs, micro CMSs, and static site generators — fresh takes on the age-old content management problem.

 For some, WordPress has become bloated and overly complicated, especially for small-scale sites that might be better served by simpler CMS options.

 If you’re looking for the latest WordPress alternatives, the following options are some great ones to consider.

 Historically, WordPress started out as blogging software.
 Now, it’s grown into a full-fledged CMS that can run any type of site — it’s capable of being the publishing platform of online stores, photo galleries, online directories, and any other variety of sites you can think of — which, for software, spells bloat, complexity and excess features you don’t need if you simply want to run a blog.

 This is where Ghost comes into the picture.

 This WordPress alternative’s beautifully simple UI allows bloggers to compose their posts without being distracted by menus, widgets, settings, and tools not related to writing.

 Compared to WordPress, however, it’s much harder to find a budget shared hosting service that can run Ghost due to its Node.js dependence.
 In contrast, WordPress and its required web server technologies PHP and MySQL are commonly available on a vast majority of web hosts.